 - Stringent and clarified requirements to critical areas

 - The minimum fatigue design life has been upgraded from the 20 year worldwide trading to 25 year North Atlantic environment

 - The Rules include design standards for the net scantlings of a vessel meaning that the renewal thicknesses for the in service time is checked and known at the newbuilding stage

 - The corrosion additions that have been established takes into account the location and the environment to which the structural member’s surface is subjected

-CSR for Oil tankers - software solutions by DNV
+CSR for Bulk carriers - software solutions by DNV

 The new Rule requirements introduce a radical shift towards more computerisation of the rule formulations and structural assessment.
-As a response to this, Nauticus Hull - the leading class software is completely re-engineered to support the new Rules.
-In January 2006, DNV was the first Classification Society to launch complete software support for CSR for Oil tankers.
-During April 2006, DNV again make a new release of its Nauticus Hull software available to the industry, this time with an even wider coverage of the latest Rules updates and clarifications (more information about 'software solutions by DNV').
+As a response to this, Nauticus Hull - the leading class software - has been completely re-engineered to support the new Rules for Bulk carriers (more information about 'software solutions by DNV').

 DNV's commitment to support the industry